 We don’t build stations, and we don’t require a specific tug; we simply define the cargo interface and acceptance layer that lets many systems interoperate.

-• Acceptance data package (ICD, hazard closures, verification evidence) to reduce station acceptance friction
+• Acceptance Data Package (ICD, hazard closures, verification evidence) to reduce station acceptance friction

 Later: Transporter architecture (tug-agnostic) and Multi-station logistics network